Captain-S0L0/serverutilities/README.md

   - some general better anticheat things, like antifly
   - prevent explosions in spawn
   - prevent nether portal generation in spawn

+**Credits (aka people's code I've used / taken inspiration from / adapted / etc.)**
+- https://github.com/Chropal/nocom_patch/, for a much better patch than the one I made.